PROPHETE-pro/MaterialSeg3D/README.md

 - mmengine == 0.10.3
 - mmseg == 1.2.2
 - Our workflow requires the environment to be compatible on [GET3D](https://github.com/nv-tlabs/GET3D), [Text2Tex](https://github.com/daveredrum/Text2Tex), [MMSegmentation](https://github.com/open-mmlab/mmsegmentation/tree/main).
+- **Updated 2025.04.19** The `pip list` of an applicable environment is uploaded at `MaterialSeg3d-envs`, please refer to the versions if necessary.

 ### Inference Demo